maxthraxx/WFGY/core/README.md

 ## 👀 Eye-Visible Reasoning Benchmark (FIVE)

+Did you know that when reasoning improves, **text-to-image results become more stable and coherent**?
+The key is WFGY’s **Drunk Transformer**: it monitors and recenters attention during generation, preventing collapse, composition drift, and duplicate elements—so scenes stay unified and details remain consistent.

 We project “reasoning improvement” into **five-image sequences** that anyone can judge at a glance.
 Each sequence = **five consecutive 1:1 generations** with the **same model & settings** *(temperature, top_p, seed policy, negatives)*; the only variable is **WFGY on/off**.